 According to the Center for Retirement Research at Boston College, the balances for 401(k) and individual retirement accounts (IRAs) held by households ages 55 to 64 – basically families within 10 years of retirement – reached a median $135,000 in 2016.
 Sadly, the Center found that half of households that are close to retirement have no 401(k) savings at all.
 A lot of Americans would tell you that, for them, saving for retirement just isn’t an option.
 A recent survey found that 43% of survey respondents said they “have difficulty [even] making ends meet” (source: National Financial Well-Being Survey, Consumer Financial Protection Bureau).
 No wonder saving is so hard.

-The data is just as dismal for Americans on the cusp of retirement.
+Statistics look just as dismal for Americans on the cusp of retirement.
 The median value of a retirement account for someone 65 and over is about $60,000.
 Let’s assume at 65 you’re going to live another 20 years; $60,000 isn’t much to live on if you had to spread it out over two decades.
 This is important because the other two “legs” of the retirement “stool”—Social Security and pensions—are increasingly under pressure.
 As of January 2017, the average retiree receives $1,360 per month from Social Security.
 That’s $16,000 a year, before taxes and Medicare premiums.
 About one-third of adults over 65 also collect a pension, but it’s not usually a large amount of money.
 In fact, the median private pension was only $9,376 per year, according to the Pension Rights Center.

 So, for those who collect Social Security and are lucky enough to also collect a private pension, they are getting roughly $25,000 a year in income.
 And those are the lucky ones.
 Anyone looking for more income is going to need to tap their personal savings or find extra income somewhere.
 That gets us back to the 401(k).
 That $60,000 is roughly $3,000 a year assuming a 20-year lifespan.
 That’s not going to do much to move the needle.
 In fact, you’d need 10 times that amount of savings, around $600,000, to make a significant impact, but the vast majority of retirement plan balances aren’t anywhere near that.

 Given how difficult the situation is, you’d think people would be throwing money into retirement funds, but oddly they’re not.
 Vanguard says that only 10.9% of 401(k) plan participants contribute the maximum amount allowed by IRS guidelines.
 That’s partly because most people don’t make enough money to contribute the total amount, but a lot of other people are just not incentivized enough to save.
-One thing’s for sure: if we don’t find some way to get people to save more, a lot of people are going to need to work well into their eighties, or they’re going to outlive their retirement savings.
+Of the retirement trends, one thing’s for sure: if we don’t find some way to get people to save more, a lot of people are going to need to work well into their eighties, or they’re going to outlive their retirement savings.

 Market moves are not as easily measured and predicted, but economic and market data are helpful in forecasting trends.
 When you fly into bad weather, you rely on specific procedures for handling the turbulence and the rocky flight.
 Investing is similar in that you should rely on a consistent and disciplined approach to handling risk and volatility in the markets.